Do What You Can to Ease Side Effects from Treatment for Hodgkin Disease

 Ask your doctor or nurse about using acupressure bands on your wrists, which may help decrease your nausea.

 Tiredness is a very common symptom of cancer and can also be a side effect from chemotherapy and radiation treatments.
 You may feel only slightly tired, or you may suffer from extreme fatigue.

 Take these actions to help increase your energy level.
-Fatigue can last four to six weeks after treatment ends:
+Fatigue can last several weeks after treatment ends:

 Take short rests when you feel tired.
 Avoid long naps during the day so that you can sleep well at night.